nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The `deleteFoodIntake()` method in the `FoodIntakeList`  looks for the matching `FoodIntake` `Food` name with the specified date and deletes the `FoodIntake` if it exists or throw a `FoodIntakeNotFoundException`.
 After successfully deleting, the `reorderDuplicateFoodNames()` is called to re-order all matching `Food` names as the counter might be out-of-date.
 This step is crucial, as the duplicate count's numbering may be out of order if they are not re-ordered.

 ### Update Food Intake feature

+The following activity diagram summarizes what happens when a user executes a `food_intake_update` command:

 <img src="images/UpdateFoodIntakeActivityDiagram.png" width="635" />